oliverstech/AdGuardEnabler/README.md

 Currently, we only have Windows support.

 1. Right-click this link and select 'Save link as...'.
 Save it somewhere and make sure it is a '.ps1' file at the end.
 2. Find the file which you just downloaded.
-Now, right-click it and follow through the steps.
-Each step will tell you what they do.
+Now, right-click it and select 'Run With PowerShell', making sure to click 'Yes' to allow it to make changes.
+Follow through the steps.
+Each step will tell you what they do on screen!
+3. Enjoy ad-free browsing!

 - The first step checks whether the server is running.
 - The second step sets up Cloudflare alongside AdGuard (if the AdGuard server goes down, your internet will continue working but with ads).

+*Your internet requests may be saved on the AdGuard cloud server.
+Please keep this in mind.*